-Photographs or video recordings of any portions of the lectures (including the slides) are PROHIBITED.
-Images and material presented are subject to Canadian copyright law.

-- Some instructors record lectures for you.
-These recordings are allowed ONLY as a personal study aid & are NOT allowed to be sold, passed onto others, or posted elsewhere online.
-Lectures are the intellectual property of the professor & cannot be distributed without permission. - If your professor doesn't record lectures, you must ask your instructor if audio recordings are permitted in their classroom.
-If allowed, audio recordings are permitted provided they are used ONLY as a personal study aid, and are NOT sold, passed on to others, or posted online.
-Lectures are the intellectual property of the professor and cannot be distributed without permission.
+- Photographs or video recordings of any portions of the lectures (including the slides) are PROHIBITED.
+Images and material presented are subject to Canadian copyright law. - Personal audio recordings are permitted during lectures provided they are used ONLY as a personal study aid, and are NOT sold, passed on to others, or posted online.
+The same applies to any lecture recordings provided by me.
+Lectures are the intellectual property of the instructor and cannot be distributed without permission.
+For labs you need to have permission from your TA prior to recording audio as a study aid, the same rules about not sharing apply.

-\Academic grounds means you make an academic argument for why your answer is correct - statements such as "this grade does not reflect my knowledge" or "I really studied hard and I deserve a better grade" are not academic grounds.
+Academic grounds means you make an academic argument for why your answer is correct - statements such as "this grade does not reflect my knowledge" or "I really studied hard and I deserve a better grade" are not academic grounds.